 Maybe this is where you are today.
 God seems a bit distant.
 Far away.
 Removed.
 You’ve done a pretty good job keeping Him at an arm’s length distance up to now.
 But God’s Word makes it clear…we are supposed to be in a relationship with Him.
 As believers, we are called to KNOW Him.
 You should get to know God because He already knows you.

 John 17:3 says, “Now this is eternal life: that they may know you, the only true God, and Jesus Christ, whom you have sent”.

 The word “know” here is Ginosko in Greek and it means “To know intimately, experientially.”
 It is the same word that would be used to describe sexual intimacy between a husband and wife.
 When God opened Himself up and revealed Himself to us, He invited us to intimacy.
 He disrobed Himself in front of us, laying Himself bare.
 He is making a personal invitation for you to know Him…like really know Him.
 Not simply to know interesting facts about Him.

-In order to grow in a relationship with Jesus Christ, in order to have intimacy with Him…we must get to know Him.
+To grow in a relationship with Jesus Christ, to have intimacy with Him…we must get to know Him.
 We must begin by learning about who He is.
 And we do so by acquiring knowledge.
-By reading about what He likes and dislikes, who He says He is..His character qualities and attributes.
+By reading about what He likes and dislikes, who He says He is…His character qualities and attributes.
 We read about what it is He says He can do and how He goes about accomplishing it.
-We learn how He wants us to respond to Him, and how we find meaning and purpose in life.
-We figure out that there is Power in the Word.
-It is alive and active.
-It will not return void.
+How He wants us to respond to Him, and how we find meaning and purpose in life.
+There is Power in the Word.
+It is alive and active, and will not return void.

 Our intimacy with Him begins right here…in His Word.
 It begins by spending time with Him.
 It begins with a knowledge of Scripture.
 And from that knowledge, we experience Him individually and personally.
 We learn to delight in His Word.
 We begin to trust and believe what His Word says.
 And we begin to see fruitful living…a progression of growth in our spiritual walk.